 SFI Inc. will review the standard-setting process based on feedback received in response to the public announcement.

-The process shall include an initial 60day public comment period (the enquiry draft), a second 60day public comment period (the working draft) and a final draft review period (the final draft) of at least 45 days
+The process shall include an initial 30-day public comment period (the enquiry draft), a second 60-day public comment period (the working draft) and a final draft review period (the final draft) of at least 45 days for the SFI Inc. Board.

 The External Review Panel shall independently monitor the entire process including a review of all comments received on draft standards and their disposition.